Raviegupta/React-Practice/JavaScript/Js.md

 const store = sum(2);
 console.log(store(5));      // store function k liye a and c hi lexical scope h

-// ex-2
-const sum2 = (a,b,c) => {

-    return {
-        getSumTwo: function() {
-            return a+b;
-        },
-        getSumThree: function() {
-            return a+b+c;
-        }
-    }
-}

-const closure2 = sum2(5,7,9);
-console.log(closure2.getSumTwo())
-console.log(closure2.getSumThree())

-const closure3 = sum2(1,2,3);
-console.log(closure3.getSumTwo())
-console.log(closure3.getSumThree())
 ```

 Use Cases (features):-
 - Closures are commonly used to create `private variables and functions` in JavaScript.
 By defining a function within another function, we can create a private scope that is inaccessible from outside the outer function.
-- Data Encapsulation and Privacy:
+- `Data Encapsulation and Privacy`:
-- Memory Efficiency: Since a closure retains references to the variables it needs from the outer scope, those variables are not immediately eligible for garbage collection
+- `Memory Efficiency`: Since a closure retains references to the variables it needs from the outer scope, those variables are not immediately eligible for garbage collection
-- Lexical Scoping:
+- Lexical Scoping :

 Disadv
-- Memory Usage: Closures can keep variables in memory longer than expected, as they retain references to their outer scope's variables even after the outer function has finished executing.
-This can potentially lead to memory leaks if closures are not managed carefully, especially in long-running applications or when dealing with large datasets.
+- `Memory Usage & leaks` : Closures can keep variables in memory longer than expected, as they retain references to their outer scope's variables even after the outer function has finished executing.
+This can potentially lead to `memory leaks` if closures are not managed carefully, especially in long-running applications or when dealing with large datasets.
-- Complexity and Maintenance: Overuse of closures can lead to code that is harder to understand and maintain, especially if closures are nested deeply or if they capture a large number of variables from their outer scopes.
+- `Complexity and Maintenance` : Overuse of closures can lead to code that is `harder to understand and maintain`, especially if closures are nested deeply or if they capture a large number of variables from their outer scopes.
 This can make the codebase more challenging for other developers to work with and can lead to maintenance issues.

 ---